 Organization – CJB Football is a non-profit organization, operated by volunteers.
 CJB Football fields one 6th grade, one 7th grade, and one 8th grade team that compete in the Georgia Middle School Athletic Association (GMSAA).
 Though an independent entity, CJB Football partners with the Cambridge High School (CHS) football program for guidance, expertise, facilities, fundraising, and events.

 One team with varsity and junior varsity (JV) squads – CJB Football is committed to providing positive experiences that will develop the skills and confidence of all players.
 Each grade level has ONE TEAM that fields BOTH a varsity squad for Saturday official games and a JV squad for weekday JV games.
 Each week, players earn positions on these squads with some players moving back and forth between squads.
 GMSAA rules allow for players to appear in six quarters each week.
 This enables programs to provide Saturday playing time for JV squads when the situation allows.
 Each team fields a JV squad if numbers allow for it, although not guaranteed.

-What a season entails – The summer conditioning program, typically held two mornings each week, builds player stamina as well as acclimates them to the summer heat.
+What a season entails – CJB Football partners with Fury Performance Academy to provide a summer conditioning program.
+Conditioning is typically held two mornings each week to build player stamina and acclimates players to the summer heat.
 Practices, which usually begin towards the end of July, are in the evenings at the CHS stadium and practice fields.
 Preseason contests include two mini-scrimmages at the GMSAA Kickoff Classic, a more robust scrimmage, and one formal preseason game.
 Approximately eight regular season varsity games will be played on Saturdays and JV games will be played weekday evenings.
 The state playoffs usually begin the last weekend of October with higher seeds hosting playoff games.
 The state championship typically falls during the 3rd weekend of November at a neutral site.